cvs-health/testaro/README.md

 - state: Shows the currently focused element in normal, focused, hovered, and focused-hovered states in 3 browsers.
 - stylediff: Lists any differences in style properties, with counts, per link, button, and heading tag name.

-Other tests on which further development is contemplated or is taking place include:
+Other custom tests on which further development is contemplated or is taking place include:
 - links with href="#"
 - links and buttons that are not reachable with keyboard navigation
 - links and buttons styled non-distinguishably